ennriqe/ennriqe/README.md

-# Enrique Barrueco - Data Scientist
+# Enrique Barrueco Mikelarena - Data Scientist

 Welcome to my GitHub profile!
 I am Enrique Barrueco, a passionate Data Scientist deeply interested in data-driven decision-making, predictive modeling, and crypto.
 My journey in data science has been shaped by a combination of strong academic foundations, practical experience, and a relentless curiosity to explore new technologies.